Class of: 2014

 “When I first came to SNC, I was terrified of sticking my neck out there.
 I didn’t know where I was going with my life.” he remembers.
 He rattles off the names of professors who took a personal interest in him.

-“They have that unique way of pushing their students to have that determination, they made me want to strive, to go from being this little kid that came to SNC with no direction or idea of what he wants to do to, ‘becoming great,’ as President Gillette says.”
+“They have that unique way of pushing their students to have that determination, to go from being this little kid that came to SNC with no direction or idea of what he wants to do to, they made me want to strive,”

-Scott was inspired to pursue development work after a 2012 Development Economics Class he took with President Lynn Gillette.
+Scott was inspired to pursue development work after a Development Economics class in 2012.
 That one class led to more classes on international affairs and global leadership with faculty member Mary Llewellen, a distinguished Foreign Service Officer, and then to pivotal experiences in South Africa and with the MiddCORE Immersion Program at SNC experience in 2013, where he was introduced to the former CEO and Director of Save the Children.
 Everything seemed to fall into line for Kiernan, who says the experiences “strengthened my determination to work for Save the Children.”

 Solar Power Innovations team members Jacob Bricklin, Scott Kiernan,Tyler Prange, Alden Spence, and Mitch Wiseman and friends at the 2014 Governor’s Cup Business Plan Competition